|

 opposite wall showed the destroyer's top and bottom view, right and

-to hallucinate that technology like this existed, but never expected to
+technology like this, but never

-witness it unless she built it
+see it unless she built it

 33.